nicolinc/iommufd/Documentation/userspace-api/iommufd.rst

   used to allocate a VIRQ.
 Each vIOMMU can support multiple types of VIRQs, but is confined to one VIRQ per vIRQ type.

+- IOMMUFD_OBJ_VQUEUE, representing a hardware queue as a subset of a vIOMMU's virtualization feature for a VM to directly execute guest-issued commands to invalidate HW cache entries holding the mappings or translations of a guest- owned stage-1 page table.
+Along with this queue object, iommufd provides the user space a new mmap interface that the VMM can mmap a physical MMIO region from the host physical addres space to a guest physical addres space.
+To use this mmap interface, the VMM must define an IOMMU specific driver structure to ask for a pair of VMA info (vm_pgoff/size) to do mmap after a vQUEUE gets allocated.

 All user-visible objects are destroyed via the IOMMU_DESTROY uAPI.

 The diagrams below show relationships between user-visible objects and kernel